Integration by Parts Explained with Examples: A Step-by-Step Guide

 Here is an Example.

-Example 7: Calculate \( \int_0^1 e^x dx \).
+Example 7: Calculate \( \int_0^1 xe^x dx \).

 Conclusion

+In this guide, you saw integration by parts explained with examples.
 Integration by parts can be tricky at first, but as you do more practice problems, it’ll start making sense.
 The key is knowing when to use it and how to pick your functions wisely.